-Register here for trolley-guided historic site tour in southern Berkeley County, where one of West Virginia’s earliest colonial settlers built his log cabin in the early 1700s.
-Tour highlights include Morgan’s restored homestead and gravesite and Morgan Chapel (Christ Episcopal Church), the state’s oldest Episcopal congregation that Morgan helped establish.
+Register for trolley-guided historic site tour in southern Berkeley County, where one of West Virginia’s earliest colonial settlers built his log cabin in the early 1700s.
+Docent-guided tour include Morgan’s restored homestead and gravesite and Morgan Chapel (Christ Episcopal Church and cemetery), the state’s oldest Episcopal congregation, which Morgan helped establish.

 Civil War buff?
 View rarely seen Civil War soldiers’ graffiti inside the Chapel, and visit the Brigadier Gen. James Johnston Pettigrew monument along the way.